If you are one of those bloggers who is using a free WordPress theme, you are likely changing your theme around a lot.

 The benefit of this was that I was running one less plugin, and since I don’t change my theme framework often, it worked for me.
 But for bloggers who are in the habit of changing their WordPress themes every now and then, it’s a good idea to let a WordPress plugin handle your blog’s SEO.
 After the launch of Thesis 2.0, I have made the decision to shift to an SEO plugin.

 This is where I realized it’s better to use a plugin to handle the SEO part.
-I highly recommend using the Free WordPress SEO by Yoast plugin, which is one of the best free plugins out there.
+I highly recommend using the Free Yoast SEO plugin, which is one of the best free plugins out there.
 It will let you handle your complete blog’s on-site and on-page SEO.

 For me, it was not a problem to shift my SEO settings from my theme to a plugin & you can read about it here.